LGBTQ Youth Mental Health Challenges

 According to Reisner et al., 2015, Transgender youth are four times more likely than their non-transgender peers to experience depression.
 In a 2016-2017 survey from HRC, 28% of LGBTQ youth including 40% of transgender youth said they felt depressed most or all of the time during the previous 30 days, compared to only 12 percent of non-LGBTQ youth.
 According to the CDC’s 2015 Youth Risk Behavior Survey, 60% of LGBQ youth reported being sad.
 LGBQ young people are more than twice as likely to feel suicidal, and over four times as likely to attempt suicide, compared to heterosexual youth according to Kann et al., 2016.

-The young adolescents are more likely to develop mental issues such as anxiety, depression due to the following reasons:
+Young adolescents are more likely to develop mental issues such as anxiety, and depression due to the following reasons:

 - Discovering and accepting their identity is still new for them.